 Important land use patterns and features:

-On the less developed slopes including some areas which have been retired for conservation and recreation purposes, a natural dryland vegetation cover including tussock grasslands prevails.
+On the less developed slopes, including some areas which have been retired for conservation and recreation purposes, a natural dryland vegetation cover including tussock grasslands prevails.
 In the valley floors and on the more accessible slopes and terraces the predominant land use is pastoral farming, although some areas have been retired for conservation and recreation.
 The Cardrona Ski Area Sub-Zone Alpine Resort partly within the PA, and the Southern Hemisphere Proving Ground and Nordic Sskiing Snow Farm are just outside of and accessed through the PA on the Pisa Range.
 Access roads to these activities are visually prominent within the landscape.
 Apart from Cardrona Valley Road and some roads around Cardrona Village which are sealed, all public and private access roads are unsealed.

 Cardrona Village (Settlement Zone) is the main settlement within the valley, but significant urban development is anticipated and is starting to occur within the Mount Cardrona Special Zone.
 Some rural living development is present north and south of the village, and there is also a loose cluster of tourism-related development near the Cardrona Alpine Resort Road intersection.
 Widely spaced station homestead clusters set within areas of mature exotic trees are a feature of the flats and lower valleys, and there are a few consented but undeveloped building platforms in the Timber Creek gully on Hillend Station.